All Episodes

 It's a partial government shutdown.

-Now, if you're impacted by it and you didn't get your check today, it's it's uh a burden on those people, but it's also a burden on people that have permanent separation, like moms and dads that never see their kids again.
+Now, if you're impacted by it and you didn't get your check today, it's a burden on those people, but it's also a burden on people that have permanent separation, like moms and dads that never see their kids again.

-Uh, which doesn't surprise me or mean anything.
+So that means as of Saturday, it will be the longest shutdown ever, which doesn't surprise me or mean anything.

 Anyway, the president says he'll sign a bill giving federal workers back pay when the shutdown is over.